Phat3/ddsa_side_channel_attack/README.md

 5 - Solve the fraction for k and then retrive the private key x

-We have to bruteforce all the possible value for i so the algorithm runs in O(n).
+We have to bruteforce all the possible values for i so the algorithm runs in O(n).

 ## More information

-For a better and a complete explanation of these attacks see the pdf inside the repository.
+For a better and a complete explanation of these attacks see the Report.pdf inside the repository.